 Laser engraving is different because you cut into the material and remove material to create depth.
-You ca create a 3D effect by simply removing more material from one area than another.
-This is called relief carvin can give your image or text a raised look.
+You can give your image or text a raised look.

-Laser etching is similar to laser engraving, except that it removes a thin layer from the surface instead of c the material.
+Laser etching is similar to laser engraving, except that it removes a thin layer from the surface instead of of the material.
 This is done by using low-powered lasers - which don't damage the material - while movin quickly over the etched surface.